 (1) Blasting shall be conducted in a manner that prevents injury to persons and damage to public or private property outside the area for which a permit was issued.

-(2) "Flyrock," defined as rock, mud or debris (excluding dust or detonation byproducts) ejected from the blast site by the force of a blast, shall not be cast beyond the permit boundary.
+(2) "Flyrock," defined as rock, mud or debris (excluding dust ) ejected from the blast site by the force of a blast, shall not be cast beyond the permit boundary.

-(a) If flyrock is cast beyond the permit boundary, the certified blaster shall notify the division of mineral resources management by telephone within two hours after learning of the flyrock incident, and submit a flyrock incident report to the division within three business days after learning of the incident.
-The report shall be signed by the blaster-in-charge who conducted the blast .
+(a) If flyrock is cast beyond the permit boundary, the blaster -in-charge shall notify the division of mineral resources management by telephone within two hours after learning of the flyrock incident, and submit a flyrock incident report to the division within three business days after learning of the incident.
+Neither the permittee nor the certified blaster shall conduct another blast directly beside or behind the blast site where the flyrock originated until the report is properly completed and the division of mineral resources management has acknowledged its receipt.
+The report shall be signed by the blaster-in-charge who conducted the blast.
 The report shall include, at a minimum, a copy of the blast record and all available seismographic data, a sketch of the blast site and rock deposition area, and a detailed explanation of: how the blasts were designed and loaded; who witnessed the blast and where they were located and what they observed; the location and nature of the flyrock deposition (including property owners, type and approximate number of rocks, size and distance range), property damages (if any) and personal injuries (if any); what measures have been taken to repair all property damages (if any) and address all personal injuries (if any); the probable cause of the flyrock incident; and the corrective measures to be taken to prevent another flyrock incident.